TAAPArthur/indent-sort/README.md

 ## Examples

 ```
-cat file | indent-sort           # sort the entire file
+indent-sort          < file    # sort the entire file
-cat file | indent-sort 0         # sort only non indented lines
+indent-sort 0        < file    # sort only non indented lines
-cat file | indent-sort 1         # sort only the first level of indented lines
+indent-sort 1        < file    # sort only the first level of indented lines
-cat file | indent-sort -m -k 1   # Sort all methods by name (instead of by modifier)
+indent-sort -m -k 1  < file    # Sort all methods by name (instead of by modifier)
 ```